davidemecugni/CompilerMZ/README.md

 ![Compiler logo](READMESOURCES/logo.png)

 CompilerMZ is a custom compiler and cross-compiler for multiple languages! \
 It generates an x86_64 assembly file.
-The program is then executed by using nasm \
+The program is then executed by using nasm(assembler) \
-and ld.
+and gcc(linker).

 Fast AF! \
 ![C vs MZ](READMESOURCES/CvsMZ.png)